 8. Increase prices

 Raising the price of your product or service is one way to improve margins and thereby the cash inflow.
-But before you resort to increasing the prices, weigh factors like value proposition, competition prices, prices of raw materials, inflation, etc. Price your products appropriately so that you are not undervalued.
-Position the price hike carefully so that you don't land up alienating your customer base.
+But before you resort to increasing prices, weigh factors like value proposition, competition prices, prices of raw materials, inflation, etc. Price your products appropriately so that you are not undervalued.
+Position the price hike carefully so that you don't end up alienating your customer base.

 9. Evaluate your investment options